How to Set Up Wi-Fi Authentication with Microsoft Cloud PKI for Intune and EZRADIUS

 How To Setup Network Authentication With Intune Cloud PKI

-This blog Assumes that you have already setup your Intune cloud PKI and you have created your Intune SCEP Profiles.
+This blog Assumes that you have already setup your Intune Cloud PKI and you have created your Intune SCEP Profiles.
 If you haven’t done this yet, here is a video setup of EZRADIUS start to finish that guides you through the process using EZCA but it is fairly similar when using Intune PKI, just switch the EZCA parts for Intune PKI.
 If you have already setup your Intune PKI, you can follow the steps (or video) below to set up Wi-Fi authentication with X509 certificates from Intune Cloud PKI and Cloud RADIUS.

 The first step is to create the Cloud RADIUS Service, for this you must register the two Keytos Apps In your Tenant using a global administrator account, then you can Create your cloud RADIUS in Azure.
 Once your Cloud RADIUS is created, you will need to Create a RADIUS Certificate Policy that will allow your users to authenticate to the network using their Intune PKI Certificates.